awcodes/shout/README.md

 # Shout

-A simple inline contextual notice for Filament forms, basically just a fancy placeholder.
+A simple inline contextual notice for Filament forms and infolist, basically just a fancy placeholder.

 ## Compatibility